YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 ```

 Second, the **Azure Run As Account** requires sufficient privileges against the Azure AD Graph API  to read the Azure User object's properties.
 An Azure Active Directory administrator must assign `directory.read.all` role to the service principal in **App Registration** blade of the **Azure Portal**.

+[In the Azure Portal, creating an Azure Automation Account creates an Azure Runas Account.
+(Actually, it creates two accounts--each corresponding to Azure Resource Manager and Azure Classic.)

+Microsoft provides a convenient script [New-RunasAccount.ps1](https://docs.microsoft.com/en-us/azure/automation/manage-runas-account) that creates a new self-signed certificate, creates an application service principal associated witht he automatin account, creates an automation connection, and assignes the `Contributor` role to the service principal over a specified subscription.

+Because this script assumes a Windows server environment, it will not work with PowerShell Core (Dotnet Core).
+It will be necessary to use the Azure Portal.

+(**TODO**: Incorporate [SelfSignedCertificate](https://www.powershellgallery.com/packages/SelfSignedCertificate/0.0.4) module for pure CLI implementation.)]

+After the creation of the Runas Account, a few required Automation Account variables will need to be established.

 ```powershell
 # Establish variables for the runbook to use